Banani-Rath/azure-devops-server-docs-pr/docs/server/install/sql-server/use-always-on-groups.md

 This topic provides general guidelines for enabling AlwaysOn Availability Groups with Team Foundation Server.
 AlwaysOn Availability Groups requires a small amount of TFS-specific configuration, which can help you provide high availability (HA) to TFS relational databases like TFS_Configuration and TFS_Collection database.
 The TFS-specific configuration sets the MultisubnetFailover option to true in the connection string that TFS uses for the data tier and is not necessary for providing HA support for reporting or SharePoint.
 To provide high availability to the TFS report server or SharePoint deployment, use the documentation for those products.

 TFS support for AlwaysOn Availability Groups is an on or off proposition: if you use it, you must include your TFS_Configuration database as well as all of your TFS_Collection databases in the availability group.
-If you add a team project collection in the future, the database for that collection must be added to the availability group in SQL Server.
+If you add a project collection in the future, the database for that collection must be added to the availability group in SQL Server.

 You can use more than one SQL Server availability group.